dboland77/Phoneword_Frontend/README.md

 The resulting list will be retrieved automatically from the backend API with a slight delay to allow for finished input.

+Enhanced:
+The app will show valid words from a dictionary rather than letter permutations.

+# To run
+1. Download or clone this repo
+1. cd to the project folder and run npm install
+1. Type npm start (please make sure the backend is already running to retrieve words)

 # Build progress

 1. Create React app bootstrapped project